DaniReus04/repository-test/README.md

 In this project, the focus was on enhancing user interaction with their storage stations.
 Users can store materials in their stations by specifying the quantity.
 Once the station reaches 80% of its total capacity, a collection request is automatically generated, allowing the user to confirm the collection.
 Upon confirmation, the station's values are reset to zero, and the collection is added to the history log.

-[x] The panel must have at least three waste storage stations.
+- ✅ The panel must have at least three waste storage stations.
-[x] The user must inform the percentage of volume that each station is filled with.
+- ✅ The user must inform the percentage of volume that each station is filled with.
-[x] When a station reaches 80% capacity, a collection request should be generated automatically.
+- ✅ When a station reaches 80% capacity, a collection request should be generated automatically.
-[x] After the collection request, the user can confirm the completion of the station's collection.
+- ✅ After the collection request, the user can confirm the completion of the station's collection.
-[x] After confirming the collection, the station's occupied volume should be reset to 0%.
+- ✅ After confirming the collection, the station's occupied volume should be reset to 0%.

 ## Frameworks/Libraries 📖

  - React 18 ⚛️
- - Typescript 🇹
+ - Typescript 🆒
  - Tailwindcss 🖌️
  - Material UI 📘